-Hundreds of conditions and diseases may affect our largest organ.
+Hundreds of conditions and diseases may affect our largest organ and cause skin lesions.
 The good news is that there are treatments for each of them.
-Let us help you preserve your skin.
-Schedule your visit in our Tampa dermatology office today.